braidn/Knowledge-Repo/DynamoDB.md

   * One => Few: embed
   * One => Many: ref
   * One => Zillions: ref (sub table with DynamoDB)

+## Data Modeling Steps

+1. Always start with something high level, using a google sheet while boring can help think out top level schema.
+2. Bring these ideas into the DynamoDB interface or a GUI locally.
+3. Check the design to see if it satisfies the current queries
+4. If yes, go to code, if no, go back to the beginning.

 [gql]: /GraphQL